Yassiremt/wemetat/Readme.md

 # WE MET AT

-This is an Expo app that allows you to generate a picture where you met your love on the map, add pictures and pictures of the couple and share it on social media.
+This is an Expo app that allows you to generate a picture where you met your love on the map, add pictures of the couple and share it on social media.

 # For testing the app